By Lisa Woolard, P.E. & Michael Sparks

 What to do with waste?

 One unique aspect of this installation is the need to accommodate the distinct wastewater flow characteristics that result from seasonal operation.
 By varying the number of membranes online, the MBR capacity can be matched with the wastewater flow rates that range from less than 500 gpd to over 13,000 gpd throughout the season.
 The aeration system was designed so that aeration capacity could be matched to the number of membranes on line.
-Table 2 summarizes a typical seasonal operation schedule.
+Table 2

 The membranes have performed well throughout both seasons of operation, producing an effluent with no detectable suspended solids.
 Clogging of the membrane unit course bubble aeration headers with a hard, fibrous substance has been a consistent operational issue since startup.
 Accumulation of this substance in the headers causes an increase in blower back-pressure and a reduction in membrane agitation/aeration efficiency.
 Despite regular purging of the aeration header using blower air, by August 2001, the membrane aeration headers were plugged to the extent that the membrane modules had to be removed and the aeration headers manually cleaned.
 For the 2002 season, manual ball valves were installed on the membrane aeration header to facilitate frequent header purging with blower air.
 For much of 2002, weekly header purging kept the fouling under control; however, when system mixed liquor suspended solids (MLSS) concentrations approached 20,000 mg/L late in the season, rapid aeration header plugging occurred and couldn’t be mitigated by purging the aeration header with blower air while membranes were removed and headers manually cleaned.
 Last year, aeration header plugging was successfully managed by maintenance of the MLSS concentration at 15,000 mg/L or less, and purging the air header several times per week.